Diamond–Blackfan anemia

-Diamond–Blackfan anemia (DBA) is a congenital erythroid aplasia that usually presents in infancy.
-DBA causes low red blood cell counts (anemia), without substantially affecting the other blood components (the platelets and the white blood cells), which are usually normal.
+Diamond–Blackfan anemia (DBA) is a congenital pure red blood cell aplasia that usually presents in infancy.
+DBA causes anemia, but has no effect on the other blood components (platelets, white blood cells).
 This is in contrast to Shwachman–Bodian–Diamond syndrome, in which the bone marrow defect results primarily in neutropenia, and Fanconi anemia, where all cell lines are affected resulting in pancytopenia.
+There is a risk to develop acute myelogenous leukemia (AML) and certain other cancers.

-A variety of other congenital abnormalities may also occur in DBA.
+A variety of other congenital abnormalities may also occur in DBA, such as triphalangeal thumbs, craniofacial abnormalities, and short stature.

 Signs and symptoms

 Diamond–Blackfan anemia is characterized by normocytic or macrocytic anemia (low red blood cell counts) with decreased erythroid progenitor cells in the bone marrow.
 This usually develops during the neonatal period.
 About 47% of affected individuals also have a variety of congenital abnormalities, including craniofacial malformations, thumb or upper limb abnormalities, cardiac defects, urogenital malformations, and cleft palate.
 Low birth weight and generalized growth delay are sometimes observed.
 DBA patients have a modest risk of developing leukemia and other malignancies.